DU-Bii/module-1-Environnement-Unix/seance2/slides/slides.md

 ## one or more chips .fas.fa-microchip[]

-A chip (or microprecessor) is responsible for executing elementary instructions requested by the software
+A chip (or microprocessor) is responsible for executing elementary instructions requested by the software

 --